Curriculum

 All aspects of our curriculum are accessible to all children, irrespective of their ethnic background, gender, disability, religious or linguistic background.
 We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those who are academically high-attaining, those with special talents and the children who are learning English as an additional language.
 We provide a rich, challenging curriculum, which stretches all of our children.

-Inclusion Team: SEND, PP, LAC and EAL | Link Governor | |
+Inclusion Team: SEND, PP, LAC, PLAC and EAL | ||

 ---|---|---|

-Lindsay Martin |
+Lindsay Port |

 |